 Though in the majority of cases a sore neck can lead to the onset or aggravation of a facial pain and jaw problem, there are a few situations where problems in the jaw and face can create neck tension and muscle tightness.
-In particular, inflammation specifically in the Temporomandibular Joints (TMJ’s) can lead to the tightening of upper neck muscles.
+In particular, inflammation specifically in the Temporomandibular Joints (TMJ’s) can lead to the tightening of upper neck muscles including the trapezius and sternocleidomastoid.
 With time this tightness can lead to the activation of muscle trigger points, which can generate referred pain to the face, and limitation of jaw motion due to muscle contracture.
 Once the neck muscles become involved, the management of TMJ problems becomes more difficult.

 Also heavy and persistent night clenching or grinding of the teeth can lead to neck pain and tightness on awakening.
 It is common for patients that receive oral appliances at night to address clenching or grinding, to report a decrease in neck symptoms particularly when getting up in the morning.

 Neck Pain Relief

 Unquestionably then, there is an intimate relationship between neck pain and the facial and jaw structures and my evaluations are designed to fully evaluate this entire region.
 Once the problem area in the neck is identified, treatments can range from exercises, strengthening programs, improved work ergonomics, modification of sleep postures and pillows, medications and injection or acupuncture techniques.

 If the cause of your sore neck relates to stress and emotions, efforts to address these concerns will be put in place as well.

 A Sore Neck is Treatable!